-The new food store adding to the town's parking spaces will provide the scope to introduce the more flexible use of Cross Hayes.
+The new food store adding to the town's parking spaces will provide The food store built on the southern edge of Malmesbury Town near to Avon Mills has added to the town's parking spaces and provides the scope to introduce the more flexible use of Cross Hayes, but only with the cooperation of Wiltshire Council.
 It is no longer just a busy car park.
 This change will have gone hand in hand with a careful review of traffic management and investment to improve the public realm so more people walk rather than drive within the Town Centre.
 A stronger Town Centre will have also resulted from promoting the town as a tourist destination, extending its appeal to visitors.
 The Town Centre will have a heritage centre and additional cafes and restaurants.